bcollazo/catanatron/README.md

 - **catanatron**: A pure python implementation of the game logic.
 Uses `networkx` for fast graph operations.
 Is pip-installable (see `setup.py`) and can be used as a Python package.

 - **catanatron_server**: Contains a Flask web server in order to serve game states from a database to a Web UI.
 The idea of using a database, is to ease watching games from different processes (you can play a game in a standalone Python script and save it for viewing).
+It defaults to using an ephemeral in-memory sqlite database.

 - **React Web UI**: A web UI to render games.
 The `ui` folder.

 ### Experimental Folder

 The experimental folder contains unorganized code with many failed attempts at finding the best possible bot.

+### AI Bots

+The best bot is `AlphaBetaPlayer` with n = 2.

 ## Developing for Catanatron